SethFalco/red-panda-emotes/README.md

 # Elypia Emotes
 All emotes for Elypia which are open-source and available via the Apache 2.0 license.
+**For information on [contributing](CONTRIBUTE.md) please check out that file.**

 ## Emotes
 ![pandaAngry](emotes/pandaAngry.png)